Affordable rental housing

 King County Housing Authority provides a search tool that assesses your family’s financial situation.
 This database includes properties for moderate and low-income renters and your search will return both rental options and information about rental assistance programs you may quality for, if any.

 The City of Seattle’s Multifamily Tax Exemption (MFTE) program features rent-restricted units which are available only to tenants who earn less than a certain percentage of the area’s median income.
 The eligibility requirements for renters vary by each participating property.
-Search for participating properties and learn about their eligibility requirements using the city’s pdf and Excel lists.
+Search for participating properties.
 Several MFTE housing options are located near the Seattle campus and UW Medical Centers, including Bridges@11th, which provides priority to UW employees (see details below).

 Affordable housing near UW campuses